aershov24/PMSC_Candidates_Test/Kanban_doreenbinwi@yahoo.com.md

 **Answer:**

+* Kanban is a framework used to implement agile and Devops software development.
+It requires real-time communication of capacity and full transparency of work.
+Work items are presented vissually on a Kanban board allowing team members to see the state of every piece of work at anytime.

+* scrum is a framework that helps teams work together.
+It encourages teams to learn through experiences, selforganize while work on a problem and reflect on their wins and losses to continually improve.

 Kanban and Scrum are both agile frameworks with notable differences:

 * Kanban is a continuous flow while the Scrum cadence is based on regular fixed lengh sprints ( 2 to 4 weeks) .